-SHE'S BACK: After Disappointing Junior Campaign, Redbank Valley's Caylen Rearick Has Been Sharp Shooting Again Leading Into Season
+SHE'S BACK: After Disappointing Junior Campaign, Redbank Valley's Caylen Rearick Has Been Sharp Shooting Again Leading into Season

 If Rearick can regain her form she had as a sophomore, look out.

 “She’s back,” said Redbank Valley coach Chris Edmonds.
-“She’s definitely back to the same form she had a couple of yers ago.”
+“She’s definitely back to the same form she had a couple of years ago.”

 It was a relief for Rearick to see those outside shots hit again.